chesslogic/chessv/README.md

    - It may be inconvenient to exclude certain pieces under this mode...
  - Piece Limits.
 Under some mindsets, it can be taxing to find 6 minor pieces and no Queen.
 By adding certain rails to the experience, one can have a more personalized approach to a Chess randomizer, where one's army bears some resemblance to a traditional game.
  - Extra Kings.
 The player loses when their King is extinct, and the AI loses by checkmate.
 But what if you had a backup King?

+### Strategic notes

+This is not Chess.
+It's an asymmetric, multi-round experience involving the rules of Chess.
+You only need to checkmate once - and your opponent is too shortsighted to stop you from coming back stronger.

+Don't hesitate to put your King into checkmate to capture a new piece - you can just play again, now with another item.

+Choose one specific location each round.
+Invest all your tools toward that task alone.

 ## ChessV